xinglab-ai/self-consistent-expression-recovery-machine/README.md

 and imputed data by MAGIC, mcImpute, and SERM are shown in the first row of (a).
 The learned distribution by SERM in this case is exponential.
-Visualization of original, downsampled, and imputed data by t-SNE and UMAP are shown in the second and third rows, respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, whereas MAGIC degrades the data as a result of imputation.
+Visualization of original, downsampled, and imputed data by t-SNE and UMAP are shown in the second and third rows, respectively. t-SNE and UMAP results from SERM imputed data are much better in separating the classes, when compared to other techniques.
 The clustering accuracy and cluster quality indices for t-SNE visualizations of imputed data from different methods are shown in (b).